 The Department seeks to provide students with exposure to and a fundamental understanding of the psychological and biobehavioral sciences.
-It seeks to deliver an integrative educational experience by promoting interactions among faculty, graduate students, and undergraduate students in basic and applied psychological inquiry, advising, mentoring, and community outreach.
+It seeks to deliver an integrative educational experience by promoting interactions among faculty, graduate students, and undergraduate students in basic and applied psychological inquiry, advising, mentoring, and community outreach, while being mindful of diversity, equity and inclusion issues in all these activities.